NickTomlin/kino/README.md

 ---
 A chrome extension to easily manipulate chrome pages from the comfort of your text editor or OS.

-> ⚠️ This is currently an alpha; feel free to use it but don't expect amazing things ⚠️

 Usage
 ---